20 Pros and Cons of Living in Vienna, Austria

 Learn Some Basic German

 While English is widely spoken, especially in central areas, German is still necessary for bureaucracy, healthcare, and neighborhood life.
+For address registration (Meldezettel) and other basics, start with city registration info.
 Knowing basic phrases will improve your experience and help with integration.

 Carry Cash for Small Purchases